bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 >
 > * What change do you see in the way in the way in which Nextflow has run the jobs?

-The other aspect of a job we may want to exercise some control over is its memory requirement.
-Let's say we expect the `find_junction_spanning_reads` process to require 2 GB we can specify that using a `memory` directive in the process definition within the workflow.
+Another aspect of a process that we might want to manage is its memory requirement.
+Let's say we expect the `find_junction_spanning_reads` process to require 2 GB, we can specify this using a `memory` directive in our process block.

 ```
 // junction_detection.nf

-// ...
+...

 process find_junction_spanning_reads {